-These modifications of the benchmark model can be generally represented as:
+These modifications of the benchmark model, summarized in Table 1, can be generally represented as:

-$$r{i,t} = r{f,t} + f(SS{j,t}) + g(r{w,t}),$$ (5)
+$$r{i,t} = r{f,t} + g(r{w,t}) + f(SS{j,t}),$$ (5)

 where $f(\cdot)$ and $g(\cdot)$ are functions of the sovereign spread and world market risk premium, respectively.
-These functions vary across the various ad hoc adjustments proposed; Table 1 provides a summary.

 The second through fourth models leave the sovereign spread adjustment to capture political risk unchanged, but modify the beta.
-Mariscal and Dutra (1996) propose an adjustment designed to eliminate the problem of low betas; replacing the beta by the ratio of the standard deviation of country j's equity return, σ_j , over the standard deviation of the world (or U.S.) market return, σ_w .
+Mariscal and Dutra (1996) propose an adjustment designed to eliminate the problem of low betas; replacing the beta by the ratio of the standard deviation of country j's equity return, σ_j^e , over the standard deviation of the world (or U.S.) market return, σ_w .
 Given that the volatility of emerging market returns is almost always higher than that of the world market return, the cost of capital increases significantly.
 To reduce the chance of "double counting" political risk, Godfrey and Espinosa (1996) down-weight the beta adjustment by multiplying the volatility ratio by 0.6, arguing that local equity market volatility and political risk are correlated.
 Finally, Mariscal and Hargis (1999) propose replacing the fixed adjustment 0.6 by one minus the observed correlation, $\rho{e,b}$, between the equity and bond market returns for the country in which the project is located.
 The articles are silent on an economic justification for these beta adjustments.4